Musakalamz/alx-fe-reactjs/recipe-sharing-app/README.md

 # Recipe Sharing App

-A simple React application for sharing, searching, and managing recipes.
-Built with Zustand for state management and React Router for navigation.
+A React application for sharing and managing recipes with search, favorites, and personalized recommendations.
+Built with Zustand for state and React Router for navigation.

 ## Features

 - Add, edit, and delete recipes
 - View individual recipe details
-- Search and filter recipes by title and description
+- Search and filter by title/description
 - Mark recipes as favorites
-- Personalized recommendations based on your favorites
+- Personalized recommendations based on favorites
 - Client-side routing

 ## Tech Stack